-- A. One sturdy binder/notebook that contains the Discovering Computer Science & Programming Through Scratch manual and completed e-Record. - B. A printed copy of a digital presentation is required to be placed in your e-Record.
-Electronic equipment will only be used during judging time and will not remain on display during the fair.
-Programs available online (such as Scratch) should include a link to the specific project you have created. - Beginning Programming simple program using Scratch (or other simple graphic programming language).
-The program should include 8 different commands including looping and getting input from the keyboard and mouse. - C. Project will be evaluated on the quality of the information completed in the manual and e-Record (25%) and quality of exhibit (75%).
+- A. One sturdy binder/notebook that contains the Discovering Computer Science & Programming Through Scratch student notebook and completed Computer Science e-Record. - B. A printed copy of a digital presentation is required and placed in the e-Record.
+Electronic equipment will only be used during judging time and will not remain on display during Fair.
+Programs available online (such as Scratch) should include a link to the specific project you have created.

+Beginning Programming - a program using Scratch (or other uncomplicated graphic programming language).
+The program should include 8 different commands including looping and getting input from the keyboard and mouse.